GSS-Cogs/work-env/README.md

-Conveience script for managing a virtual env for work.
+A convenience script for managing a virtual env for work.

 ## Usage

 * `enter` to turn it on with all dependencies updated.
 * `exit` to turn it off.

-you'll know when its turned on as `(my-work-environment)` will appear at the start of your command line.
+You'll know when its turned on as `(my-work-environment)` will appear at the start of your command line.

 ## How do I update things?